Wolftronics-SBC/object-tracking/README.rst

     git clone https://github.com/alimirzaei/object-tracking --recursive

-3- run the applicaion with following command
+4- Run the applicaion with following command

 .. code-block:: python

+    cd object-tracking
     python app.py
 If you had any question do not hesitate to contact :)